-Betsy Parks is the editor of Brew Your Own.
+Betsy Parks is the Editor of Brew Your Own, and Dawson Raspuzzi is the Assistant Editor.
 A graduate of The New England Culinary Institute, Betsy came on board at Brew Your Own in 2007 after completing a bachelor's degree in journalism.
-She is the author of many BYO feature stories, as well as the regular writer of the "Tips from the Pros" and "Beginner's Block" columns.
-She lives near Manchester Center, Vermont.
+Dawson graduated from Castleton State College in Castleton, Vermont and worked as a reporter for daily newspapers before joining the Brew Your Own team in 2013.

 I learned to brew beer right around the same time that I discovered good beer.
 I started graduate school at Boston University in 1990 and quickly began enjoying the local brews — particularly Harpoon Ale, Sam Adams Boston Ale and Dock Street Amber (from Philadelphia) — that were popping up.
 There was even a brewpub, Commonwealth Brewing, with three or four regular brews and a new “seasonal” beer every other month or so.
 I also tried out imported beers, whenever possible.
 Coming from South Dakota, where Beck’s was an exotic import, this was an eye-opening experience.

 A couple of graduate students in my department brewed beer and I was immediately intrigued.
 I learned the basic extract brewing method from them, but was hampered for a long time by substandard equipment — especially the lack of decent-sized brewpot — and having to brew in a small Boston apartment.